 - All fish must be released - they may not be used for the weight category.

-- Measuring stick must be labeled with boat number – which will be emailed to each boat on Friday evening, Nov.
-3.
+- Measuring stick must be labeled with an indicator – which will be emailed to each boat on Friday evening, Nov.
+2.

-- All anglers emailing photos or hand carrying cameras MUST arrive by boat at the Pussers dock prior to the 4pm deadline, see section 7 for details.
+- All C&R participants are required to register for no charge at iangler.com All anglers hand carrying cameras MUST arrive by boat at the Pusser's dock prior to the 4pm deadline, see section 7 for details.

 - Tournament officials reserve the right to examine the metadata of any photo image to confirm the validity of a claim.
 Photos with edited or missing/altered metadata may be disallowed at the official’s discretion.
 (THIS IS KEY, and is where we protect against fish caught on a different day….it is especially important if someone catches a fish over the size of the ruler and turns in a picture where there is no evidence of the ruler.
 Meta data is just one more piece of evidence to help the judges.